Weihnachtsmarkt Hof

 15. December 2024

-Unfortunately, I can't recommend it at all, very few stalls, very high prices, very little selection!
+Unfortunately, not recommended at all, very few stalls, very high prices, very little selection!
 It hardly resembles a Christmas market!